 Isabel Englebert presents "Mies", a luminaire sculpture designed exclusively for architects’ Julio Oropel and José Luis Zacarías space at the Design & Art Center in Patagonia Flooring Foundation, in Buenos Aires, Argentina.

-That is why Isabel Englebert, incorporated Plant the Future´s live moss.
-The hybrid born of the interaction of metal and live moss makes reference to the concept of "life".
+From inspiration and sketches to composition and materialization, this luminar sculptures’ design is founded on rational thinking and pure geometry as the ideal of forms.
+MIES collection is characterized by its modern inspiration and modular composition, as well as by an innovative combination of materials such as brass, acrylic and live moss.
+This piece is also inspired by nature and sustainability.
+That is why Isabel Englebert partnered with Paloma Teppa, who spearheaded these fundamental design principles, and thus included Plant the Future’s live moss.
+The hybrid born of the interaction of brass and live moss makes reference to the concept of "life".
 At the same time, the symbolism of framing a piece of nature gives it the character of a work of art.

 The principle of rationalist architecture is embodied with modern materials, a right angled figure, and simple geometric shapes organized in a modular way, isolating the base structure.
 The suppression of ornaments and curves create a functional, modern, harmonious and aesthetic architectural object.

 Mies was exhibited for the first time on September 3rd, at Domestika Argentina’s launching, and will continue to be displayed at Patagonia Flooring’s Design & Art Center, at a permanent exhibition intervened by the country’s best architects and designers.